Douglas, the capital, has the widest selection, from budget to luxury, with amenities like pools and restaurants.

 Many budget B&Bs and hostels cater specifically to solo travelers looking for value.

 Self-catering apartments and cottages are ideal for extended stays.
-Ask directly owners or local letting agencies for weekly or monthly rates.
+Inquire directly with owners or local letting agencies for weekly or monthly rates.

-Many B&Bs along Douglas Promenade are in converted Victorian and Edwardian buildings, showing the island's architectural heritage.
+Many B&Bs along Douglas Promenade are in converted Victorian and Edwardian buildings, showing the island''s architectural style heritage.

 Information on accessible accommodation is best sought directly from properties or the Visit Isle of Man website for specific needs.

-Book your lodging in advance, most notably if traveling in the TT races or summer high season.
+Book your lodging in advance, particularly when visiting in the TT races or summer high season.

 Always check recent feedback on booking platforms to verify quality and suitability for your preferences.